A Unified Picture of Short and Long Gamma-ray Bursts from Compact Binary Mergers: Origin of prompt CBGRBs

 Observations of Galactic BNSs indicate an average NS mass of $ \mns \approx 1.33\,\msun$ \citep{Ozel2012,Kiziltan2013,Ozel2016,Farrow2019}.
 If representative of the extragalactic merger population as a whole, this relatively low mass suggests that most mergers will not undergo a prompt collapse into a BH given current constraints on the NS Equation of State (EoS) (e.g., \citealt{Margalit2019}).
 Furthermore, larger Fe cores are generally expected to result in both more energetic explosions and greater NS natal kicks, resulting in a correlation between these two properties \citep{Tauris2017}.
 Since large kicks tend to unbind the binary, this makes less massive BNS systems more likely to eventually merge compared to their more massive counterparts.

 The merger of BNS systems with $ \Mtot \lesssim 2.8\,\msun $ results in the formation of a highly magnetized differentially rotating HMNS, which only collapses into a BH after some delay \citep[e.g.,][]{Shibata2006b,Kastaun2015,Hanauske2017}.
 As a result of amplification of the magnetic field via differential rotational and instabilities, such HMNSs have the potential to produce energetic jets that could be the source of \sbGRBs \citep{Kluzniak1998}.
 One challenge to this scenario is that the polar outflows from HMNS are subject to baryon contamination of $ \sim 10^{-4}\,\msun\,{\rm str}^{-1} $ driven by strong neutrino heating from the atmosphere just above the surface \citep{Thompson2001,Dessart2009,Metzger2018}, which for jets of \sbGRB energies limits their bulk Lorentz factors to $ \Gamma \lesssim 10 $ \citep{Metzger2008b}.
-While relatively low, such Lorentz factors might be nevertheless compatible with constraints based on compactness arguments in \cbGRBs \citep[][]{Nakar2007}\footnote{Compactness arguments in sGRB 090510 imply an ultra-relativistic Lorentz factor \citep{Ackermann2010}.
-This might be alleviated if this sGRB is a misclassified collapsar event \citep[e.g.,][]{Panaitescu2011}}.
+While relatively low, $ \Gamma \sim 10 $ might be nevertheless compatible with constraints based on compactness arguments in \cbGRBs \citep[][]{Nakar2007}\footnote{While compactness arguments in sGRB 090510 imply an ultra-relativistic Lorentz factor \citep{Ackermann2010}, it was proposed that this sGRB may be a misclassified collapsar event \citep[e.g.,][]{Panaitescu2011}}.

 Comparing the observed properties of \cbGRBs with the energy output and lifetime of HMNSs is challenging due to the sensitivity of the latter to several theoretically uncertain properties of the post-merger system.
 The lifetime of the HMNS is governed by various physical processes, including neutrino cooling and angular momentum transport, the timescales for which in turn depend on factors such as the strength of the remnant's large-scale magnetic field, the saturation level of various magnetohydrodynamic instabilities giving rise to turbulent transport, and the initial distribution of angular momentum and temperature \citep{Margalit2022}.
 The complexity of incorporating all of these physical processes into long-term simulations, on top of uncertainties in the EoS, renders the lifetimes of HMNSs highly uncertain \citep{Hotokezaka2013,Dietrich2017}.